adanielnoel/NeuroTraders/README.md

 - `LSTM_test.py`: This can be found in `predictors/RNN_under_development` and might not work since it's under development.
 Still interesting to take a look since it's cleaner that the scripts in `predictors/RNN_used_in_paper` and has better data formatting methods.

 ## Further work

-Development of the project is likely to become stagnant or sporadic.
+The project is still under development, but at a sporadic pace, as we are very busy with our studies.

+For inquiries, ideas or collaboration opportunities, please feel free to contact *Paolo* (paolo.rizzo@outlook.com) or *Alejandro* (adanielnoel@gmail.com).